3 Hospitalized, Driver Charged After Slamming Into Massachusetts State Police Cruiser

 No troopers were hurt.

-The driver and three passengers were taken to Good Samaritan Hospital with minor injuries.
+Driver Edson Depina, 31, of Randolph appeared before a judge on Monday.
+He pleaded not guilty to the charges against him including OUI alcohol, operating to endanger, failure to comply with the move over law, speeding, and open container.

-The 31 year-old Randolph man, whose identification has not yet been released, is charged with operating under the influence of alcohol, open container, operating to endanger, failure to move over and speeding.
+Depina and two others had to be taken to Good Samaritan Hospital with minor injuries.